leemotive/leemotive.github.io/js/ecma.md

 | Symbol | Throw a TypeError exception |
 | Object | 1.
 Let primValue be ?
 ToPrimitive(argument, hint String).<br />2.
 Return ?
 ToString(primValue). |

+- ToPropertyKey(argument)

+The abstract operation ToPropertyKey converts argument to a value that can be used as a property key by performing the following steps:

+  1. Let key be ?
+ToPrimitive(argument, hint String)
+  2. If Type(key) is Symbol, then return key
+  3. Return !ToString(key)